Annapurna Base Camp Trek for Beginners | Beginners Guide to ABC trek

 Final Tips for First-Time Trekkers

-• Start early each day – Weather is clearer and trails are less crowded
+• Start early each day – The weather is clearer, and the trails are less crowded.

 • Stay hydrated – Bring purification tabs or a filter